felixleopoldo/trilearn/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Trilearn's documentation!
+Welcome to trilearn's documentation!
 ====================================

-This is the documentation for Trilearn.
+This is the documentation for trilearn.

 .. toctree::
    :maxdepth: 4